 We always offer our daughter a ton of baby bath toys to choose from.
 Toys, after all, are crucial to a baby’s development.
 But we’re always wondering and worrying.
 Are the toys and bath products (like kids shampoo, conditioner, detangler, and lotion) we use safe?
 Or are they filled with potentially harmful chemicals, like phthalates or fire retardants?

 Unfortunately, not all bathtub toys (or baby bathtubs) are good news for your baby or the planet.
 Especially the plastic ones.

 Besides being unsustainable and a major source of pollution, plastic requires a lot of chemicals.

 And babies and young kids are uniquely vulnerable to those chemicals.
 Putting toys in their mouths and sucking is one way babies ingest chemicals (we also recommend using fragrance free cleaners or baby safe dish soap to keep your toys clean).
-Toys can also leach chemicals into the bath water – and is more likely to do so at higher temperatures.
+Toys can also leach chemicals into the bath water – and is more likely to do so at higher bath water temperatures.